djttom/notes/linux.md

+In linux, everyting is a file.

+# Kernel

+# Device Driver

 # Linux Commands
-Some linux commands.

 ## Memory

 ## PCI